vop_poc_nz: A Python Framework for Distributional Cost-Effectiveness and Value of Perspective Analysis

 \section{Introduction}

-Cost-effectiveness analysis (CEA) is a cornerstone of health technology assessment, guiding resource allocation decisions globally \citep{drummond2015}.
-A fundamental methodological choice in CEA is the \emph{perspective} of the analysis, which determines which costs and benefits are included \citep{sanders2016}.
+Cost-effectiveness analysis (CEA) is widely used in health technology assessment to inform resource allocation \citep{drummond2015}.
+The analytical \emph{perspective} determines which costs and benefits are included in CEA \citep{sanders2016}.
 The two most common perspectives are the \emph{health system} perspective (focusing on direct medical costs) and the \emph{societal} perspective (including broader costs such as productivity losses and patient out-of-pocket expenses) \citep{drummond2015}.

 Discrepancies between these perspectives can lead to \emph{decision discordance}, where an intervention is deemed cost-effective from one perspective but not the other \citep{claxton2010}.
 For example, a vaccination program might be costly to the health system but generate significant productivity gains by preventing workforce absenteeism, making it cost-effective only from a societal perspective.
 Guidelines from bodies like the International Decision Support Initiative (iDSI) and the World Health Organization (WHO) often recommend considering multiple perspectives \citep{wilkinson2016, tan-torres2003}.
 However, standard software tools typically treat perspective as a static parameter choice rather than a source of structural uncertainty to be quantified \citep{alarid2024, filipovic2017}.